raganwald/braythwayt.com/_posts/2014-09-30-an-open-letter-to-my-critic.md

 Please reconsider your position.
 In fact, please reconsider the mental habits that led you to your position.
 It's true that there are lots of discussions about inequality between genders these days, and passions are running high.
 You assumed that I was talking about gender inequalities.

 And you're right-ish.
 But not in the sense that I was tweeting about all men, and that somehow all women are absolved of any accusations with respect to wanting to live in a comfortable bubble.
 Because I was also tweeting about colour and wealth and education and country and access to the Internet and everything else implied by the word "inequality."

 Furthermore, you didn't just assume that I was criticising the behaviour of men, but that I hate men.
 This not only wrong, it is symptomatic of some very dangerous mental habits.
-Critisism is not equal to hate.
+Criticism is not equal to hate.
 Colleagues critique each other's work.
 Friends critique each other's behaviour.
 If anything, criticism is a sign that you are invested in somebody else's development.
 It's a kind of optimism about their ability to grow.

 In fact, I am patronizingly assuming that you will grow and develop.
 Maybe not from this open letter.
 But over time, if you hear the same message a few times, and perhaps you hear it from someone you trust, you will think about it a bit.